 While some lights are just that and not much more, many of the products came with fun and even elegant features.
 Many came with hanging and mounting hardware, others came with remote controls, flashing or dimming settings, and some even project different colors.
 One feature we didn't expect but were pleasantly surprised by was that some of the lights were cuttable.
 We like versatile products, and features go a long way to make each product more useful in various settings.

 We thought the remote controls and different colors on the Areful were super nifty, which was the most heavily featured product we tested.
 It has eight different colors, as well as six presets, flashing speed adjustment, and dimming adjustments.
 We also like that some of them, like the GuoTonG, are cuttable, which is a useful way to adjust them for a specific space without having an extra coil at one end.
 The battery for the Luminoodle is perhaps our favorite feature of all the lights, as we could also use it to charge other electronics or use it as a light itself.
 The Luminoodle battery also shows how much charge it has left, which some portable power banks don't even do.
-We also liked that the TaoTronics and Govee had remotes with multiple flashing/pulsing settings and were dimmable.
+We also like that the Govee has a remote with multiple flashing/pulsing settings and is dimmable.

 Ease of Use

 Rope lights aren't that complicated of a product, so using them shouldn't be difficult.
 Products scored higher if they were easy to use, mount, or change settings.
 They score lower if they easily got tangled, hard to store, or were otherwise persnickety to use.
 One thing we learned about these products is that if you'll be setting them up and taking them down regularly, several shorter connectable lights are easier than one long one.